andreasBerre/monsterbutikken/README.md

 * Projections form the read layer of the application
 * Subscribes to events from a store
 * Alter state based on received events

-#### HTTP Controllers
-The HTTP-Api controller should be able to _dispatch commands_ to the application service.
-The HTTP-Api controller should _query_ the projections to retrieve system state when needed.

 #### Client side
 Finally, remove the serverMock.js include from the index.html file - this will switch off mocking and the client will make its requests directly to the server.